OfficineArduinoTorino/ITS-Torino-2016/_site/README.md

-# ITS 2015
+# ITS-Torino-2016

-A quick sum up of the projects made from the students from the "Mobile App Design" from ITS of Torino in the 2014-15 course.
+A place for 2016 Physical Computing introduction to ITS students